kshetline/tubular_time_tzdb/README.md

   Countries: US
 ```

 • `includeLeaps`: This option adds leap second information to binary output files.
-Leap seconds are always included in JSON, JavaScript, and TypeScript formats.
+Leap seconds are always included in the JSON, JavaScript, and TypeScript formats.

 ## `@tubular/time` data format